ufindaafrica/ufinda_v0.01/readme/ChatReadme.md

 ### WebSocket Connection (Real-Time)

-The WebSocket endpoint is used for real-time messaging, separate from the Base URL above.
+The WebSocket endpoint is secured using the authentication token.

 | Protocol | Endpoint | Description |
 | :--- | :--- | :--- |